 - Catalan Bay: cafes and a small shop (not always open off-season)

-- Commonwealth Park (near town centre): drinking fountain
+- Commonwealth Park (opened 2014, near the town centre): drinking fountain

 - Grand Casemates Square: cafes and shops for buying water